For sale, Luxury

 Orta San Giulio Hotel Relais & Chateaux Villa Crespi

-Hotel Relais Chateaux Villa Crespi (four stars) is a splendid residence in Moorish style.
+Hotel Relais Chateaux Villa Crespi (five star hotels) is a splendid residence in Moorish style.
 Cristoforo Benigno Crespi, a pioneer of the cotton industry, built in 1879 this unique property.

 As a result of his long journeys in the East, the building is a Moorish-eclectic masterpiece.
 The realization is entrusted to the architect Colla.
 Every corner of the villa is a discovery.
 For example the majestic hall with the splendid Florentine mosaic floor Secondly the ornamented walls that end on the ceiling with a starry sky in pure Moorish style.
 Further the inlaid windows of a thousand decors and the wonderful wooden parquet.

 An imposing minaret dominate the Hotel Relais Chateaux Villa Crespi.
 Likewise a large park overlooking Lake Orta sorround the exclusive property.
 The minaret, which recalls the Arab architectural style, has become after that one of the most recognizable and emblematic symbols of Lake Orta.